zitterbewegung/modeldb/index.md

 ## How to use?

+ModelDB clients are currently available for spark.ml and scikit-learn.
+See the getting started guides to use ModelDB.

 ## Papers
 - [Short paper](papers/hilda_modeldb.pdf) at HILDA workshop, SIGMOD 2016
 <!-- - [Harihar's Masters thesis]() on software design aspects of ModelDB -->